snoyberg/posa-chapter/warp.md

 That is, we always make multiple connections at the same time.
 It gave us a good result.
-However, when we set the number of concurrency to 1, we found Warp is really really slow.
+However, when we set the number of concurrency to 1, we found Warp is really slow.

-Observing the results of `tcpdump`, we realized that this is because old Warp uses the combination of writev() for header and sendfile() for body.
+Observing the results of the `tcpdump` command, we realized that this is because old Warp uses the combination of writev() for header and sendfile() for body.
 In this case, an HTTP header and body are sent in separate TCP packets (Fig xxx).